liviucotfas/ase-windows-applications-programming/07 - WinForms - Serialization TextFiles.md

 3. Add a menu for “Binary Serialization” (“Serialize” - `btnSerializeBinary`, “Deserialize” - `btnDeserializeBinary`), “XML Serialization” (“Serialize” - `btnSerializeXML`, “Deserialize” - `btnDeserializeXML`) and “TextFile” (“Export” – `btnExport`).

-4. Decorate the “Participant” class with the `[Serializable]` attribute, as follows.
+4. Decorate the `Participant` class with the `[Serializable]` attribute, as follows.
 An exception will be thrown otherwise.

 	```c#
 	[Serializable]